GianlucaMancusi/Wifi-AutoAuthenticator-ergo-rum/README.md

 # ergo-rum :sparkles: Wifi auto connector and authenticator for Windows PC
 This tool was developed for those who live in the RUM residence in Modena.

+### How to install
+Download a release from [HERE](https://github.com/GianlucaMancusi/Wifi-AutoAuthenticator-ergo-rum/releases)

 ### Reason for which it was developed
 As soon as I arrived at the residence I noticed that the way to connect to the network was boring.
 So I decided to automate the authentication process to keep the connection always active with this support software.